 Business Succession Planning

-The operational demands of running a family business or other closely held enterprise can be all-consuming, but it’s vital that business leaders take the time needed to assess their organisation’s business succession planning, as without it your spouse, partner or children may not inherit your share of the business even worst an inexperience beneficiary could devalue the business and make it worthless.
+The operational demands of running a family business or other closely held enterprise can be all-consuming; but it’s vital that business leaders take the time needed to assess their organisation’s business succession planning, as without it your spouse, partner or children may not inherit your share of the business or even worst an inexperience beneficiary could devalue the business and make it worthless.

 For private, owner-managed, or family-owned businesses, a solid succession plan can drive the growth of the business, reduce taxes, and set the stage for retirement.
 Family-run businesses may benefit further by focusing on preserving harmony within the family.

 This is not a subject to be put off until later; to be done successfully, it needs to be an integral part of a company’s business strategy and operations.